-Welcome to the Tadcaster Harriers.
-We are a thriving running club meeting once a week for organised training sessions and competing in Road, Cross Country, Trail, Fell and Ultra races.
+Welcome to Tadcaster Harriers.
+We are a thriving running club meeting twice a week for organised training sessions and competing in Road, Cross Country, Trail, Fell and Ultra races.

 If you are already a member, then use the links on the menu above to find out about planned Training sessions, upcoming Races, Results and Social events.
 There is also a link to the Club Shop and a News archive.

 If you are thinking of joining, then what are you waiting for ?
 We meet for training on Tuesday and Thursday nights at Tadcaster Community Sports Trust (formerly Magnets Sports and Social Club) and we are always keen to attract new members.
 There is no need to be a particularly fast runner and there is no obligation to turn up regularly.
 A lot of our members have family and work commitments and just come down to the club when they can.
 Find out how to join here .
 If there is anything you want to ask just let us know at email@example.com or via the Contact Form.

 Tadcaster Harriers are keen to promote the positive effects of exercise on mental health.
 Click here #RunAndTalk for more information.

 Maybe you used to be a member ?
 Or did you once run the Tadcaster 10 mile race ?
 We have a complete archive of all 20 years of results available to search and sort here.
 We are also (slowly) building an archive of previous Club Champions, Club Records and other results.

 Lastly, if you have anything you would like to contribute to the site - news, reviews, etc. please let us know at firstname.lastname@example.org

 Author: Tom Derry | Nov 28, 2023